Table of Contents

 Whether you’re taking a job or merely looking to enjoy life a bit more, The Netherlands is an excellent place to settle down.
 Boasting dozens of beautiful, historic cities and more than enough cafes to keep virtually anyone busy, The Netherlands is one of the most popular expat destinations in the entire world.
-What’s more, it’s also a beautiful, safe, welcoming country that promises a high quality of life, good jobs, ample attractions, fascinating history.
+What’s more, it’s also a beautiful, safe, welcoming country that promises a high quality of life, good jobs, ample attractions, and fascinating history.
 Also, when you take the time to consider that The Netherlands is also an immensely beautiful place, it’s no wonder that so many people flock to this peaceful country.

 When are the public, national and school holidays?

-The Netherlands has the full guide of all public, national and school holidays in 2020.
+The Netherlands has the full guide on all public, national and school holidays in 2020.
 So you can mark your calendars and continue celebrating every single chance you get, instead of being surprised when their phone or your mum reminds you.

 Public holidays in the Netherlands in 2020